Development of an early warning method incorporating pre-supernova neutrino light curves: Abstract

 \section{Abstract}

 Massive stars ($M>8\mathrm{M_\odot}$) emit neutrinos known as pre-supernova (pre-SN) neutrinos through thermal and nuclear interactions for cooling the stellar core during the final stage of stellar evolution.
 Real-time monitoring of their pre-SN neutrino interaction rate offers a crucial opportunity to issue an early warning to a core-collapse supernova.
 Some neutrino detectors, including KamLAND and Super-Kamiokande already operate pre-SN alarm systems based on a statistically significant excess of the observed event rate over the expected background.
-To improve alarm sensitivity, we propose an alarm method which incorporates the time evolution of the observed pre-SN neutrino event rate.
-The method uses a log likelihood ratio test that references multiple theoretical stellar-evolution models and treats the core collapse time as a nuisance parameter to be profiled over.
-The performance of the proposed method was evaluated using simulated data for the KamLAND, Super-Kamiokande with dissolved Gadolinium (SK-Gd) and their combined analysis.
-The results demonstrate a significant improvement in the warning time compared to the conventional rate-only method, while maintaining the same false alarm rate.
+To improve alarm sensitivity, an alarm method which incorporates the time evolution of the observed pre-SN neutrino event rate was proposed in \cite{ShapeAnalysis2021}.
+We evaluate the performance of the light-curve likelihood approach under realistic KamLAND and SK operating conditions, including realistic background rates, global false-alarm-rate calibration, and the combined alarm.
+The results demonstrate a significant improvement in the alarm time and distance compared to the conventional rate-only method, while maintaining the same false alarm rate.